The Different Factors That Determine the Rate on a Mortgage

 Our goal is to give our clients the best possible rates available in the market.
 My company is approved with 47 different banks and lenders, and this includes the top 5 best rate lenders in the nation, so we will always have the very best rates available in the market to offer our clients.

-In housing markets like San Diego, a 5% decrease in purchasing power can make or break the difference for a buyer being able to afford a certain price range.
+In housing markets like San Diego, a 5% or 10% decrease in purchasing power can make or break the difference for a buyer being able to afford a certain price range.

 There are many buyers who are right at the limits of their affordability, so when rates move higher, it means they cannot afford a higher purchase price range anymore.

-Because of the recent increase in rate, buyers who have been out shopping for homes over the past month or two, should get re-approved again to see what they can afford based on higher rates and payments.
+Because of the recent increase in rates, buyers who have been shopping for homes over the past several months, should get re-approved again to see what they can afford based on higher rates and payments.

 This will ensure they can still afford the purchase price range they are trying to buy in and they will not have payment shock when they get into contract.

-As you can see below, the average 30 year fixed mortgage rate over the past 40 years is roughly 8.7%, and 6.5% over the past decade.
-So for any buyers or people looking to refinance who are still on the fence, a rate around 4% is still a terrific mortgage rate.
+Did you know the average 30 year fixed mortgage rate over the past 40 years is roughly 8.7%, and 6.29% over the past decade.

 If you are a homeowner looking to refinance your current mortgage, now is a great time to lock in a rate.
 You should also look into shortening the term of your loan, as many homeowners with 30 year mortgages are switching to shorter term loans.